AlexsLemonade/refinebio-frontend/README.md

 This project uses a [feature branch](http://nvie.com/posts/a-successful-git-branching-model/) based workflow.

 New features should be developed on new feature branches named in the following format: `[username]/[fancy-branch-name]`.
-Pull requests should be sent to the `develop` branch for code review.
+Pull requests should be sent to the `dev` branch for code review.
 Merges into `master` happen at the end of sprints, and tags in master correspond to production releases.

 ### JavaScript